HotelEngine/concierge/README.md

     -   dynamo streams and/or another lambda could populate location data

 -   this data is not optimized for search, which public-api craves

     -   we need a downstream endpoint that can quickly return property codes for a location

+-   dont conflate property mapping with "inventory"
+    -   this services responsibilities are close to being maxed out